mendelg/stackpulse/README.md

 1. Download the DMG file from the [releases page](https://github.com/mendelg/stackpulse/releases).
 2. Open the DMG file and drag the StackPulse app to your Applications folder.

+### Windows

+1. Download the ZIP file from the [releases page](https://github.com/mendelg/stackpulse/releases).
+2. Extract the ZIP file.
+3. Open the extracted folder and double-click `stackpulse.exe` to run the application.

 ## Usage